 How have the approaches and tools adapted to these events?
 What is being done to better forecast FAST disease spread, to target surveillance and control measures, and to communicate risks?
 How can livestock business and livelihoods be protected – and maintained, at every level, in regions coping with persistence of FAST diseases, or frequent re-introductions?
 How can we better integrate this intelligence into national, regional and even farm-level biosecurity and risk mitigation actions, given the economic climate and environmental drivers for movements of animals and animal products from regions affected by FAST diseases?

-Following the Open Session, workshops will be also organized in January to reflect, discuss and work on the conference outcomes and a final closure day will be organized to share the conclusions of the OS20.
+Following the Open Session, workshops were also organized in January to reflect, discuss and work on the conference outcomes and a final closure day will be organized on February to share the conclusions of the OS20